-It’s very unlikely any of the apps in this list will make you a millionaire overnight with no effort.
+It’s very unlikely any of the passive income apps in this list will make you a millionaire overnight with no effort.

 While many people use the word “passive income” to describe a wide spectrum of potential revenue sources, in this article, we’ll stick to apps that allow you to make money on the side from activities you’re presumably already doing on a regular basis (driving, shopping, using your phone, etc.)

 Not all of these passive income apps are 100% passive.
-They all require minimal work and, over time, can supplement your income.
+They all require minimal investment and, over time, can supplement your income.

 The best passive income apps to start earning extra cash

-One of the quickest and easiest passive income surveys you can use to make some extra money without a lot of extra time or effort.
-Passive income surveys like Survey Junkie connects users (you) with companies that need research data from potential or past customers.
+One of the quickest and easiest passive income sources is using passive income surveys to make extra money without a lot of extra time or effort.
+Passive income surveys like Survey Junkie connect users (you) with companies that need research data from potential or past customers.
 Often, passive income surveys take less than a couple minutes, allowing you to make extra money during downtime throughout your day.

 Google Opinion Rewards